Drlazinho/Drlazinho/README.md

  <p align = "left">
   <img height="170em" src= "https://github-readme-stats.vercel.app/api?username=Drlazinho&show_icons=true&theme=tokyonight" align = "right">
     I'm <strong>Lázaro Pimentel</strong>, I'm 25 years old I'm from Brazil. <br>
-    I'm <strong>Developer front-end React</strong>, I have knowledge in Developer Mobile using Kotlin.
+    I'm <strong>Developer front-end React</strong> with Typescript and frameworks, I have knowledge in Developer Mobile using ReactNative, Blockchain Developer with ethereum.
 I have daily practice with new technologies and in trends with the market, always looking to improve as a professional and as a person.
 I learn from mistakes, I accept criticism from those who want my best.
     <br>
 </p>